aws/aws-app-mesh-controller-for-k8s/config/helm/appmesh-controller/README.md

 # App Mesh Controller

+> :warning: **This controller is published in multiple repos**: Contributions to this Helm chart must be written to [aws/aws-app-mesh-controller-for-k8s Github repo.](https://github.com/aws/aws-app-mesh-controller-for-k8s/tree/master/config/helm/appmesh-controller) PRs to other repos like **aws/eks-charts** may be closed or overwritten upon next controller release.

 App Mesh controller Helm chart for Kubernetes

 **Note**: If you wish to use [App Mesh preview](https://docs.aws.amazon.com/app-mesh/latest/userguide/preview.html) features, please refer to our [preview version](https://github.com/aws/eks-charts/blob/preview/stable/appmesh-controller/README.md) instructions.